AqwamCreates/DataPredict/docs/API/Others/GradientDescentModes.md

 * Model: The model that you want to train

 * mode: The mode of gradient descent.
-Available modes are "Batch", "Minibatch" and "Stochastic".
+Available modes are "Batch", "MiniBatch" and "Stochastic".

 * featureMatrix: Matrix containing all data.